nickbrandt/GitLab/doc/development/usage_ping/metrics_dictionary.md

 We use the following categories to classify the metric.

 1. `Operational`: Required data for operational purposes.
 1. `Optional`: Data that is optional to collect.
-This can be enabled/disabled admin settings.
+This can be [enabled/disabled](https://docs.gitlab.com/ee/development/usage_ping/#disable-usage-ping) admin settings.
 1. `Subscription`: Data related to licensing.
-1. `Standard`: Data that is required to be collected.
+1. `Standard`: Standard set of identifiers that are included when collecting data.

 ### Metric name suggestion examples